isc-projects/bind9/bin/dnssec/dnssec-signzone.rst

    This option indicates that DS records for child zones should be generated from a ``dsset-`` or ``keyset-`` file.
 Existing DS records are removed.

+.. option:: -G

+   This option indicates that CDS and CDNSKEY records should not be generated from the given key set.

 .. option:: -K directory